New service - Acute Illness Clinic

 Primary Care Practitioners / Nurse Practitioners

-Conditions suitable for assessment by a PCP include cough, sore throat, ear pain, plus all minor injuries and acute illnesses (acute illnesses are those which started no longer than 2 weeks previously).
+Conditions suitable for assessment by a PCP include cough, sore throat, ear pain, rashes, plus all minor injuries and acute illnesses (acute illnesses are those which started no longer than 2 weeks previously).

 Our Primary Care Practitioners (PCP), Steven & Rob, along with the Nurse Practitioners (Tracy and Katie) work alongside the duty doctor every day running the 'Acute Illness Clinic'.
 They are experienced clinicians specifically trained to assess a patient's condition and offer appropriate advice and treatment to any patient aged over 6 months old.
 They are also able to visit patients at home should their condition prevent them from leaving their home.

-Our PCP can be seen 'on the day' by ringing the appointments line - the receptionist will check that a patient's condition is suitable to be assessed by a PCP and will offer the patient a booked appointment time.
+Our Acute Illness Team can be seen 'on the day' by ringing the appointments line - the receptionist will check that a patient's condition is suitable to be assessed by a Practitioner and will offer the patient a booked appointment time.
 The duty doctor will still be available should the Practitioner feel that GP input is necessary.